 - Upgrades: American and Delta offer complimentary First Class upgrades to all elites, in order of status.
 American only offers unlimited domestic upgrades to its top-tier Executive Platinum; all other elites get unlimited upgrades on flights under 500 miles, but otherwise, have to redeem ‘500-mile upgrade coupons’ which are earned based on your flying during the year.

 Since the programs are so similar, for most people it’s going to make the most sense to select the airline that has the most service to where you live and where you travel.
-If you have a truly equal choice between two carriers, though, you can take these differences into account.
+So, if you have a truly equal choice between two carriers, you can take these differences into account.

 Southwest Rapid Rewards